Kirannaik78/datafoundary/README.md

 # Notes:

+I have mentioned comment for each line of code so that it will be helpfully while reading

  ## Problems
 * Program could be optimized to fetch the mails in batch which would have improved processing time
 * Program is updating actions in the database like update is_read column and folder column instead of taking actually action